-Julian works with the Faculty of Science & Technology LTA team, staff and students on a range on initiatives ranging from assessment literacy to student engagement.
+Julian works with the Faculty of Science and Engineering LTA team, staff and students on a range on initiatives ranging from assessment literacy to student engagement.
 His role is designed to support the broader dissemination of LTA practice within and between faculties.
 He is involved in a number of institutional projects, including our assessment and feedback project Making our Mark, development of a Student Engagement Framework, support for the consultant-led pilot project on independent learning and developments in assessment mapping.
 He has been closely involved with the Anglia Professional Recognition Scheme, including its re-accreditation, acting as mentor and assessor, and leading implementation within the Faculty.

 Julian has an extensive publication record in environmental sciences, and has more recently participated in a number of pedagogic research projects.
 He was part of the team who developed the University’s current study skills programme, Study Skills Plus, in which he remains involved.
 He has also contributed to the development of VLE course sites, and is involved in the project to implement a new VLE at Anglia Ruskin.
 His work on assessment and feedback at faculty and university levels has involved extensive interaction with student reps and SU officers, resulting in a number of student-led initiatives and publications.